mhogomchungu/sirikali/index.md

 ## SiriKali works on Linux, MACOS and Microsoft Windows

 SiriKali is a Qt/C++ GUI application that manages ecryptfs,cryfs,encfs,gocryptfs and securefs based encrypted folders.
-These projects are compared <a href="https://nuetzlich.net/gocryptfs/comparison/">here.</a>SiriKali can also connect to ssh servers using ssh.
+These projects are compared <a href="https://nuetzlich.net/gocryptfs/comparison/">here.</a> SiriKali can also connect to ssh servers using sshfs.

 #### Supported Backends on Linux: